cudmore/iot-fall-2023/docs/docs/configure-nano.md

 This is documentation for configuring and using an [Arduino Nano rp2040 connect](https://store-usa.arduino.cc/products/arduino-nano-rp2040-connect?selectedStore=us) with CircuityPython.

+**IMPORTANT.** The Arduino Nano(s) we have been using already have this done.
+You can skip this step!

 We will be programming the Arduino using the [CircuitPython](https://circuitpython.org/) language which is a derivative of [Python](https://www.python.org/)

 ## Install CircuitPython on the Nano